 It was a straightforward walk to the fork past mile one.
 From the three-way, the unmapped road hugged the powerline clearing to the hilltop marked by a giant boulder.
 Then we returned to the crossing and went north in the mists.

 Soon, we reached the lookout site in a mile but only stayed a few minutes.
 The clear-cut forest implied would-be views if not for the crappy weather.
-The clouds had lifted slightly when we went past the powerline back to the car.
+The clouds had slightly lifted when we went past the powerline back to the car.

 See more trip photos here.